India asks WhatsApp to curb spread of false messages

 "The government has also conveyed in no uncertain terms that WhatsApp must take immediate action to end this menace and ensure that their platform is not used for such malafide activities," it added.

+WhatsApp said it does not want the platform to be used for spreading misinformation, adding the dissemination of false messages was a challenge that companies and society should address.

+The firm also announced awards for researchers to explore misinformation related issues and share their proposals with the messaging service, its parent Facebook, academia and policymakers.

-Facebook and WhatsApp did not immediately respond to requests for comment on the government's statement.
+Facebook did not respond to a request for comment on the government's statement.

 REUTERS